shapely/shapely/docs/manual.rst

   `New in version 1.7.0`

-  Here are some examples that return `LineStrings`.
+  Here are some examples that return `LineString` geometries.

   .. code-block:: pycon